ProtoInfoMax: Prototypical Networks with Mutual Information Maximization for Out-of-Domain Detection: Experiments

 \paragraph{Amazon Product Reviews} For structuring Amazon review data into meta-tasks, we followed strategy from previous works on few-shot classification \cite{yu-etal-2018-diverse,tan-etal-2019-domain}.

 \paragraph{AI Conversational Data} For constructing intent classification meta-tasks, we use two data sets that share contexts: AI Conversational Data \cite{chatterjee-sengupta-2020-intent}; and (CLINC150) \cite{larson-etal-2019-evaluation,casanueva-etal-2020-efficient} \footnote{We use different benchmarks for intent classification task because the footage of preprocessed data from previous work \cite{tan-etal-2019-domain} is unavailable publicly.}.
 The preprocessed data contains disjoint classes across tasks, introducing a more challenging ID and OOD prediction task for Prototypical Networks in this study.
-In meta-training, each task (domain) is composed of 10 intent category labels ($N=10$) \footnote{More explanation on how we structured the data is provided in Appendix.}.
+In meta-training, each task (domain) is composed of 10 intent category labels ($N=10$).
 Meta-validation and meta-testing are constructed from CLINC150.
 We use $N=1$ and $N=2$ set up to inspect model performance on one ID class and multiple ID classes prediction respectively.